pldelisle/deepNormalize/README.md

 3D medical images for maximizing segmentation while preserving the medical plausibility of the image all along the segmentation pipeline.

+## Using

+`python deepNormalize_main.py --data-dir=/path/to/tfrecords/folder/ --job-dir=./logs/`

+List of arguments to script :

+* --data-dir: String.
+The directory where the deepNormalize input data is stored

+* --job-dir: String.
+The directory where the model will be stored.

+* --variable-strategy: choices=['CPU', 'GPU'];  Where to locate variable operations.
+Default to GPU.

+* --num-gpus: Integer.
+The number of gpus used.
+Uses only CPU if set to 0.

+* --sync: Boolean.
+If present when running in a distributed environment will run on sync mode.

+* --num-intra-threads: Integer.
+Number of threads to use for intra-op parallelism.
+      When training on CPU set to 0 to have the system pick the appropriate number or alternatively set it to the number of physical CPU cores.

+* --num-inter-threads: Integer.
+Number of threads to use for inter-op parallelism.
+If set to 0, the system will pick an appropriate number.

+*--data-format: choices=['channel_first', 'channel_last'] If not set, the data format best for the training device is used.
+      Allowed values: channels_first (NCHW) for GPU usage, channels_last (NHWC) for CPU usage.

+*--log-device-placement: Boolean.
+Whether to log device placement.

 ## Contributing

 #### How to contribute ?